exercism/python/exercises/practice/sieve/.approaches/introduction.md

 To solve this exercise, it is necessary to choose one or more appropriate data structures to sture numbers and status, then decide the best way to scan through them.

-There are many ways to implement the code, so the three broad approaches listed below are not sharply separated.
+There are many ways to implement the code, and the three broad approaches listed below are not sharply separated.

 ## Approach: Using nested loops